 Participation in management is always encouraged.
-Through the suggestion system, personnel submit innovative ideas to improve and develop the Bank's operations to the relevant management functions, which are then meticulously evaluated and awarded.
-The Bank organizes regular corporate social responsibility activities and team-building activities to help establish effective and productive professional relationships and to support the team spirit.
-Customer feedback and complaints received via the branches, website or other communication channels are duly evaluated.
+Through the suggestion system, personnel submit innovative ideas to improve and develop the Bank's operations to the relevant manage functions, which are then meticulously evaluated and awarded Bank organizes regular corporate social responsibility activitie team-building activities to help establish effective and prod professional relationships and to support the team spirit.
+Cust feedback and complaints received via the branches, website or communication channels are duly evaluated.

-Information on employee suggestions implemented are shared across the Bank.
+Information on employee suggestions implemented are shared across the Bank